Home > Short-Term Health Insurance > Missouri Short-Term Health Insurance

 Short-term health insurance in Missouri can be purchased by applicants who qualify for coverage based on the underwriting rules the insurers use.

 If you need health insurance coverage in Missouri, your first step should be to see whether you’re eligible to enroll in an ACA-compliant major medical plan (an Obamacare plan).
-Open enrollment for these plans runs from November 1 to January 15 each year, with coverage effective January 1 or February 1, depending on when you enroll (this enrollment window applies in Missouri’s Marketplace/exchange and also outside the exchange).
+Open enrollment for these plans runs from November 1 to December 15,with coverage effective January 1 (this enrollment window applies in Missouri’s Marketplace/exchange and also outside the exchange).

 ACA-compliant plans are purchased on a month-to-month basis, so you can enroll in one even if you’re only going to need it for a few months before another policy takes effect.
 And depending on your income, you may qualify for a premium subsidy (premium tax credit) that will make the monthly premiums much less costly than you may have been expecting.